deadlydog/deadlydog.github.io/_pages/Kudos.md

 ## Donations and thank you emails from the community

+### 2025-09-10

+$23.33 CAD from Steven Denise from France for my [Path Length Checker app](https://github.com/deadlydog/PathLengthChecker).

+> Hi Daniel, Thank you very much for PathLengthChecker, it's an awesome tool!
+> Wish you the best!
+> Kind regards, Steven

 ### 2025-03-18

 $2.00 USD from François Dubois for my [PowerShell tiPS module](https://github.com/deadlydog/PowerShell.tiPS).